reactma/typecat/README.md

 The reason is to simplify and also streamline the functions used for fmap, applicativeMap and flatMap.

+### get getOrElse, getLeft, getLeftOrElse

+TypeCat provides methods to take out value from Option/Either

+- get / getOrElse : Option / Either.
+If None or Left, get will throw exception.
+Use getOrElse (defaultValue)
+- getLeft / getLeftOrElse: Either.
+If Right, getLeft will throw exception.
+Use getLeftOrElse(defaultValue)

 ### Usage

 ### Install